emad-elsaid/offlinerss/README.md

 - The rest of the RSS feed is written to `~/rss/.meta` to a file with a name in this format `sha1(feed url).rss`

+## Design guidelines

+- No dependencies.
+Just Go! itself
+- Sync in parallel as the process is mostly IO bound.
+- No sub packages.
+- No unnedeeded abstractions

 ## Benefits of using the file system as a database

 - Any application can read it